 The great majority of people who contract hepatitis A recover within two months, and subsequently are immune from catching it again.
 Serious complications can arise, however, for people over the age of 50, people with chronic liver disease, or those with weakened immune systems.

-Those complications can produce a sudden and acute loss of liver function, which requires hospitalization.
+Complications can produce a sudden and acute loss of liver function, which requires hospitalization.
 In the most severe cases, a liver transplant might be necessary, or fulminant hepatitis can occur.

 Fulminant hepatitis is a rare syndrome in which severe liver failure develops anywhere from days to weeks after infection with the hepatitis A virus.
 Symptoms of fulminant hepatitis can be: